bobbingwide/oik-weight-zone-shipping/README.md

 # Documentation

 This plugin replaces the oik-weightcountry-shipping plugin.
-Designed to work with WooCommerce 2.6 it is integrated with shipping zones.
+Designed to work with WooCommerce 2.6 and 3.0, it is integrated with shipping zones.

 Each shipping zone can contain multiple shipping methods with rates that apply to all regions in the zone.